Commitment + Clinical Leadership = Better Outcomes

 Breast Cancer Affects Men, too

 However, men are also able to have breast cancer.
 According to The National Breast Cancer Foundation, 2,190 men will be diagnosed and approximately 410 will die.
-They also state that men’s breast cancer mortality rate is higher than women because awareness for men is lower.1
+They also state that men’s breast cancer mortality rate is higher than women's because awareness for men is lower.1

 That means many men out there don’t think about the possibility of having breast cancer, even if they exhibit the signs and symptoms.